College ice hockey: Division III

-The Middle Atlantic Conference officially sponsors men's and women's ice hockey, but does not hold a conference tournament.
-Instead, in a relationship similar to that between the Ivy League and ECAC Hockey, all MAC hockey schools are members of the UCHC, and the MAC uses regular-season results of games between MAC members to extrapolate a MAC champion.
-MAC members compete for the UCHC's automatic NCAA tournament berth.
+Misericordia announced that they would begin sponsoring men's ice hockey in 2024.
+The addition gave the MAC enough member teams to qualify for an automatic bid so the conference formally announced the addition of men's ice hockey as a sponsored sport.
+As part of a larger realignment within college hockey, both Neumann University and Wilkes joined the MAC as affiliate members in ice hockey only.
+Those additions then gave the conference sufficient women's hockey teams for an auto bid and the conference.
+Both the men's and women's ice hockey divisions officially began with the 2024–25 season.

 The NCAA has conducted a Division III national championship since 1984.
 The current championship format is a 12-team (formerly 11-team), single-elimination bracket.

 Women

 A map of all NCAA Division I women's hockey teams.

 There are 108 colleges and universities that sponsor women's ice hockey in two divisions: National Collegiate and Division III.

 National Collegiate

-As of the upcoming 2024–25 season, 44 teams compete in the National Collegiate division (commonly referred to as Division I).
+As of the most recent 2025–26 season, 45 teams competed in the National Collegiate division (commonly referred to as Division I).
 All of them play in one of five conferences: